 Trenton Systems' host-agnostic NVMe JBOF Enclosure is a popular choice for the customer needing lots of high-capacity NVMe SSDs for their program or application.

-Our JBOF is populated with 24 of NGD Systems' 32TB U.2 NVMe SSDs, totaling 768TB of NVMe storage.
+Our JBOF can be populated with 24 of NGD Systems' 32TB U.2 NVMe computational storage drives (CSDs), totaling 768TB of NVMe storage.
 There are no adapters or switches that convert signals, which reduces latency and provides you with a much faster storage solution than traditional SATA or SAS drive setups.

 Pair it with one of our servers, such as the 3U BAM Server, boasting a whopping 11 PCIe Gen 4 slots, and you're ready to take on all your data storage and management challenges.